dimitar-ivanov-ivanov/voltpay-writer/README.md

 The reading logic is offloaded to a separate service to ensure that there is no contention for CPU/Resources between reading and writing, so both are in separate services and can independently scaled and deployed.
 Neither of these microservices know of each other's existence as they communicate through Kafka topic.
-Writer writes to payment_read_topic after we have commited successfully changes to the Writer DB.
+Writer writes to read-topic after we have commited successfully changes to the Writer DB.
 This means that the Writer does NOT wait for the Reader to persist the changes, so if you write and after 1 nanosecond try to read the data you probably can't as the data for reading is eventually consistent.
 There is an idempotency check every time we try to process a message to ensure we don't reprocessed already processed messages.